AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 * delivery_status (On Time / Delayed)
 * order_month

-### 2. `category_analysis_table`
+### `category_analysis_table`

 Used for category-level analysis:

 * revenue by product category
 * supports Top 10 categories visualization

-The data was transformed using joins, aggregations, and CTEs to create a flat structure optimized for BI.
+Data was transformed using joins, aggregations, and CTEs to create a flat structure optimized for BI reporting.

 ---